JonVT/SCON/README.md

 ## Security Warning

-⚠️ This mod allows remote command execution.
-Only use it on trusted networks or localhost.
-Consider implementing authentication if exposing to a network.
+⚠️ **Authentication:**
+- By default (no API key): Only localhost can connect, network connections are denied
+- With API key configured: All connections require the key in `Authorization` header
+- **Recommended**: Set an API key if exposing to your network

 ## License